aerospike/aerospike-connect-outbound-sdk/README.md

 Add a dependency to this repo in your project.
 See the build files in the [examples](/examples) folder for further details.

+**NOTE** It is recommended to shade all the custom plugin dependencies to avoid class path conflicts with the outbound connectors.

 ### Maven

 ```xml